abessiari/ansible-python2/INSTRUCTIONS.md

 mvn clean package sonar:sonar
 ```

 Stopping sonarqube docker container.
-This would remove automatically remove it since <i>--rm</i> option was used above.
+This would automatically remove the container since the <i>--rm</i> option was used above.

 ```
 docker stop sonarqube